 - 1. To contact facilities prior to assigning students to a facility. - 2.
-To assign students to facilities. - 3.
+To develop students' clinical profile by assigning students to facilities. - 3.
 To send the evaluations and other course material to the facility prior to the student's arrival. - 4.
 To contact facilities while the student is completing his/her fieldwork placement, so as to receive feedback on his/her performance, as well as answer any queries from the fieldwork supervisor. - 5.
 To mark the evaluation forms upon their return to the School, and if needed, to inform facilities of the results of their evaluation of the student. - 6.
-To encourage students to fill out facility evaluation forms so that this information can be used to provide facilities with constructive feedback. - 7.
+To ensure students fill out facility evaluation forms so that this information can be used to provide facilities with timely constructive feedback. - 7.
 To respond appropriately to concerns or requests made by a facility. - 8.
 To provide on-going support/training to fieldwork supervisors, both on-site and off-site. - 9.
 To review each fieldwork placement with the student and if necessary, develop learning objectives for improved performance at the next placement. - 10.
 To be available for counselling to students who are experiencing difficulties in their clinical placements. - 11.
 To ensure that all fieldwork records are kept up to date.